NCIP/gdc-docs/docs/Data_Portal/Users_Guide/clinical_data_analysis.md

 ### Survival Plot

-he survival analysis, which is seen in both the `Gene` and `Mutation` tabs, is used to analyze the occurrence of event data over time.
+The survival analysis is used to analyze the occurrence of event data over time.
 In the GDC, survival analysis is performed on the mortality of the cases.
 Thus, the values are retrieved from [GDC Data Dictionary](../../../Data_Dictionary) properties and a survival analysis requires the following fields:

 *  Data on the time to a particular event (days to death or last follow up).
     * Fields:  __demographic.days_to_death__ or __demographic.days_to_last_follow_up__